iamGeoWat/youbili/README.md

 # youbili
-video service, under construction.
+reverse search bilibili video source on youtube

-1. Might shrink down to a Chrome plugin or something...
+> Might be to a Chrome plugin or something light...